Delicious Christmas Dinner - Choose The Best Christmas Food

 In Portugal, similar to other regions, people cannot imagine a Christmas Eve menu without fish.
 They also have their favourites - the most popular is boiled cod with vegetables: carrots, broccoli, turnips and cabbage.
 It’s one of the traditional Christmas dishes which always appears on the table.

 Apart from this, sweets are a very important part of a Christmas dinner in Portugal.
 The most popular dessert is called Bolo-Rei, which can be translated as “King-Cake” - and it really looks like a crown.
-Quite popular, not only in Portugal, are Rabanadas.
-It’s bread coated with egg, sugar and cinnamon, and fried.
+Rabanadas are quite popular as well, and not only in Portugal.
+They are bread coated with egg, sugar and cinnamon, and fried.
 It’s a treat which can be tasted on the streets during the Christmas season - it is sold for 1 Euro.

 One can find many inspirations across the world when it comes to Christmas food.
 It is a perfect occasion to try something new - and perhaps add a new tradition to the ones you already know and love.